Olowodev/gis-vanilla/README.md

 It is a project demonstrating the use of webgl to create interactive maps for GIS purpose.\
 The project uses ThreeJS a webgl library with google maps api to achieve this purpose.

-Visit [https://gis-threejs.netlify.app](https://gis-threejs.netlify.app) to view the project and interact with the map.

 ## Available Scripts

 In the project directory, you should run: